Shelter-in-place goes into effect during emergency situations where it is important to minimize exposure to outdoor hazards.

 - Only come out when you are told that it is safe by University Police

 Shelter-in-Place (violent person) Procedures

-In the event of the presence of a person or persons deemed by University Police to be a threat to the campus community, a decision to Shelter-in-Place would be made by University Police in consultation with the College President, if available.
+In the event of the presence of a person or persons deemed by University Police to be a threat to the campus community, a decision to Shelter-in-Place would be made by University Police in consultation with the University President, if available.
 This is the preferred method of keeping people out of harms way, controlling pedestrian traffic on campus, and controlling access to buildings.

 Upon receiving notification to Shelter-in-Place: